Financial-Times/o-forms/README.md

 </div>
 ```

 Note that to associate the field title to the group of inputs we should use a [fieldset and legend element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/legend).
-However `o-forms` instead relies on an `role="group"` attribute along with an `aria-labelledby` attribute and associated `id`, `example-group-title` in the label above.
+However `o-forms` instead relies on a `role="group"` attribute along with an `aria-labelledby` attribute and associated `id`, `example-group-title` in the label above.

 _We chose not to work with a fieldset because they are [especially difficult to style consistently](https://thatemil.com/blog/2015/01/03/reset-your-fieldset/) _and_ we wanted to provide visual flexibility for our users._